oracle/oracle-database-operator/docs/adb/ACD.md

 ## Required Permissions

-The opeartor must be given the required type of access in a policy written by an administrator to manage the Autonomous Container Databases.
+The operator must be given the required type of access in a policy written by an administrator to manage the Autonomous Container Databases.
 See [Create an Autonomous Container Database](https://docs.oracle.com/en-us/iaas/autonomous-database/doc/create-acd.html) for the required policies.

 The permission to view the workrequests is also required, so that the operator will update the resources when the work is done.
 See [Viewing Work Requests](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengviewingworkrequests.htm#contengviewingworkrequests) for sample work request policies.